gbrough/battleship/README.md

 Bugs:

 Requirements:
-- attributes needed for Battleship or RunGame class
+- attributes needed for GameBoard and Battleship